-If an individual is suffering from any of the severe emotional symptoms described above, professional assistance should be sought from someone trained in handling traumatic stress response.
+If an individual is suffering from any of the severe emotional symptoms described above, seek professional assistance from someone trained in handling traumatic stress response.

 Individuals trained to respond immediately to a crisis focus on processing the incident and reflecting on its impact for the survivors, allowing for expression of emotions and thoughts associated with the event.
-They also provide education regarding the emotional reactions to anticipate, thus helping those affected to plan for the future.
-It is best if this debriefing occurs soon after the event, but it can take place at any time.
+They also provide education about anticipatory emotional reactions to help those who were affected plan for the future.
+A professional debriefing is most helpful soon after the event, but it can take place at any time.

-Many people are able to cope effectively with the emotional and physical demands brought about by a public tragedy or natural disaster by using their own support systems.
+Many people are able to cope effectively via their own support systems.
 It is not surprising, however, to find that serious problems continue after the event and continue to interfere with activities of daily living.

 Individuals experiencing ongoing issues should consult a trained and experienced mental health professional.
 These professionals educate people about common responses to extreme stress and help them find constructive ways of dealing with the emotional impact.
 Hospice professionals can be helpful in responding to the longer-term grief responses.

-People who are directly affected by an event need to tell their story about what happened, what they felt and thought; how they reacted.
+People who are directly affected by an event need to tell their story about what happened, what they felt and thought, and how they reacted.
 It often is difficult for others who are suffering to listen and sympathize.
-At some point after the event, the emergency response crews go home, the media attention dwindles, but survivors are left to put their lives back together, dealing with complex personal and bureaucratic issues.

-Survivors of natural tragedies need spiritual support as well.
-Often our spiritual convictions are shaken as a result of a public tragedy or natural disaster.
-We question how something so horrific could have happened.
-We search for the strength and will to persevere and move forward, and we may struggle with new uncertainties in life.
-We often try to find meaning in the ways life has changed.
+Survivors of natural tragedies need spiritual support as well, even if their spiritual convictions are shaken as a result of a public tragedy or natural disaster.
+Victims might wonder how something so horrific could have happened, or they might struggle with new uncertainties as they search for the strength and will to persevere, move forward or start over.

-The spiritual support of a hospice team member can bring out these signs of spiritual distress and confusion, allow them to be expressed, and provide spiritual guidance and
+The spiritual support of a hospice team member can identify and address signs of spiritual distress and confusion, allow them to be expressed, and provide spiritual guidance and support.

 - American Red Cross